AdobeDocs/experience-manager-cloud-service.en/help/journey-sites/demos-add-on/screens.md

 ### Configure ContextHub {#configure-contexthub}

-Just like AEM, AEM Screens can change content dynamically based on context.
+AEM Screens can change content dynamically based on context.
 The We.Cafe demo has channels configured to show different content depending on the current temperature by leveraging AEM's ContextHub.

 [!TIP]
 >
 >For the full details of ContextHub, see the [Additional Resources](#additional-resources) section at the end of this document.

-ContextHub will then call up that value when it looks up your location information using the Google Maps API to determine the weather information to display.
+When the screen content is displayed, ContextHub will call up your weather service to find the current temperature to determine what content to display.

 For demo purposes, the values in the sheet can be changed.
 ContextHub will recognize this and the content will adjust in the channel according to the updated temperature.